passenger94/shoes3/shoesManual_redcarpet01.md

 ### keyup { |key| ... } » self ###

 Triggered whenever a single key is released, the block gets called.
 The block is sent a key which is a string representing the character (such as the letter or number) on the key.
-For special keys (not modifiers keys), a Ruby symbol is sent, rather than a string, see [[Events.keypress]] for a list of special keys.
+For special keys (not modifiers keys), a Ruby symbol is sent, rather than a string, see <span style="color:blue">Events.keypress</span> for a list of special keys.

 ```ruby
  Shoes.app {
    @info = para "Press a key and release it."
    keyup do |k|